ember-learn/cli-guides/guides/writing-addons/index.md

 The ember-cli-build.js inside your addon is only used to configure the dummy application found in `tests/dummy/`.
 It is never referenced by applications which include the addon.

 If you need to use `ember-cli-build.js`, you may have to specify paths relative to the addon root directory.
-For example to configure `outputPaths` in the dummy app:
+For example, to configure `outputPaths` in the dummy app:

 ```javascript {data-filename=ember-cli-build.js}
 const EmberAddon = require('ember-cli/lib/broccoli/ember-addon');